calaldees/TeachProgramming/book/README.md

     * A lifetime of exploring programming problems means I can talk with young people about soliving a sudoku, huffman compression, rsa.
 I did not have that knowlege leaving university.
     * In 2005 students were crying out to learn to code.
 In 2020 they hate being forced to code, it's hard and abstract and no real value (without decades of effort/time and most are not willing to invest)
 * Access to high quality information/resources (that are up to date) has been solved.
 There are more skills computing people in the world now than in 1990.
 THe key ingredient is "personal interest" which is a requirement for investing "time".
 Young people are pulled from pillar to post and are stretched for time.
 Time is the number one ingredient
+  * Expanding on that
+    * 1 Time (The number number number 1)
+    * 2 IQ (not repeat the same pattern a million times and change nothing).
+Asks self: How can Eddie Van Halen do that and I cant
+    * 3 Talk to other humans - be able to ask questions.
+Seek out others interested in similar things

 Activities